-- 1. Sit in the driver's seat. - 2.
-Press and hold the brake pedal. - 3.
+- 1. Sit in the driver's seat. - Press and hold the brake pedal.
+If the vehicle is equipped with hydraulic brakes, release the hand operated parking brake. - 3.
 Insert the key and turn the key switch to the ON position. - 4.
 Move the direction selector to the appropriate position.